stevemullerworth/lfric_core/documentation/source/user_guide/lfric_datamodel/external_field.rst

     another type of field.

-Although the class diagram above shows a mapping between two field classes there is no reason why the exeternal field need be an actual object.
+Although the class diagram above shows a mapping between two field classes there is no reason why the external field needs be an actual object.
 In the case of coupling through OASIS the external "field" is, in fact, a call to the transmit or receive functions of OASIS.